coldnebo/dcs-si-exporter/README.md

 * only COM1 supported in the F-16C currently
 * only VHF radio mapped to COM1
 * COM2 disabled
-* transponder hardcoded to 1200, and ALT (mode-c) on.
+* transponder now supported in the F-16C, and hardcoded ALT (mode-c) on.

 * [TODO] Optional fields?
   * `ZULU TIME` and `LOCAL TIME` maybe from mission data?